Training metrics are quantifiable measures used to track and assess the results of the training process.

 Different aspects of learning can be evaluated using training metrics.
 This can include tracking test scores, the amount of time spent on each activity, as well as how many attempts the learner required to obtain a passing grade.
 In the end, all of them are aimed at determining the effectiveness of the training.

-Training effectiveness refers to the extent to which it improves employee performance; for example, increasing sales and communication skills, achieving a business goal, or increasing productivity.
+Training effectiveness refers to the extent to which it improves employee performance; for example, by increasing sales and communication skills, achieving a business goal, or increasing productivity.

 To measure training effectiveness, you can use training evaluation metrics.
 Let’s have a look at what they are and how they can help you with training in your company.